bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 This suggests that, for samples like CHM1-CHM13 that have European ancestry, nearly all true STR variants can be found by using a large enough STR catalog generated from the reference genome.

-*NOTE*: The truth set doesn't include variants where a large inserted sequence contains more than one STR or an STR embedded in non-repetative sequence.
+*NOTE*: The truth set doesn't include variants where the inserted sequence contains more than one STR or where the inserted sequence consists of an STR embedded within non-repetative sequence.
 Such variants, if they exist, are not counted in the stats above.

 #### Limitations of existing STR catalogs